 Eliminate risks and increase sales

 Our solution for B2B invoice payments takes into consideration all the requirements of B2B payments.
-It easily integrates into any online e-commerce shop, enabling merchants to offer new and existing business customers the most modern and popular payment methods at checkout.
+It easily integrates into any online e-commerce shop, enabling merchants to offer new and existing trade customers the most modern and popular payment methods at checkout.

 Central to the effectiveness of Mondu is the credit check that runs in real-time before the conclusion of every sale.
 Our intelligent risk management system also works in the background to protect against fraud.